Aryankgupta77/Aryankgupta77/README.md

 🚀 About Me:
 Results-driven Data Engineer with a solid foundation in Python, SQL, Machine Learning, and data pipeline optimization.
-Currently pursuing a Master’s in Artificial Intelligence and Machine Learning at University of Limerick..
+Currently pursuing a Master’s in Artificial Intelligence and Machine Learning at University of Limerick.

 🔭 I’m currently working on AI, Data Engineering, and Python Projects.
 🌱 I’m currently learning MLOps with Docker & Kubernetes and exploring Generative AI.